kokkos/kokkos-core-wiki/docs/source/API/core/view/resize.md

          const typename Kokkos::View<T, P...>::array_layout& layout);
   ```
   Resizes `v` to have the new dimensions while preserving the contents for the common subview of the old and new view.
 The new `Kokkos::View` is constructed using the View constructor properties `arg_prop`, e.g., `Kokkos::view_alloc(Kokkos::WithoutInitializing)`.
 If `arg_prop` includes an execution space, it is used for allocating memory and for copying elements without using a final fence.
+  May not modify the view, if sizes already match.
   * `v`: existing view, can be a default constructed one.
   * `layout`: a layout instance containing the new dimensions.
   * `arg_prop`: View constructor properties, e.g., `Kokkos::view_alloc(Kokkos::WithoutInitializing)`.

   Restrictions:
   * `arg_prop` must not include a pointer to memory, a label, or a memory space.

+## Possibly Unexpected Behavior Warning

+`resize` will only modify the specific `View` instance passed to it.
+Any other `View` which aliases the same allocation will be unmodified.
+Consequently, if the `use_count()` of the `View` is larger than 1, the
+old allocation will not be deleted.
+Note that if the size arguments already match the extents of the `View`
+argument, that `resize` may not create a new `View`.

 ## Example:
   * ```c++